 Children's Mental Health Early Intervention Education Programs

 Mind Blank use evidence informed primary prevention programs aim to reduce the risk of suicide through interactive theatre targeting schools and the community.
-This is a suicide prevention approach.
-We reduce stigma in order to increasing help-seeking.
+This is an early intervention approach.
+Our programs are tailored from the latest research and suicide prevention best practice guidelines.
+We create a safe and no-threatening environment to learn about mental health education.
+We have proven results that our programs reduce stigma and increasing help-seeking.

 - Enhance children and young people’s knowledge around mental health issues.